 Pension Benefits - Retirement benefits are paid from the Plan to covered MTA Metro-North Railroad, MTA Staten Island Railway and post - 1987 MTA Long Island Rail Road employees as service retirement allowances or early retirement allowances.
-A participant is eligible for a service retirement allowance upon termination if the participant satisfied both age and service requirement.
-A participant is eligible for a service retirement allowance upon termination if the participant satisfied both age and service requirements.
-A participant is eligible for an early retirement allowance upon termination if the participant is the participant is eligible for an early retirement allowance upon termination if the participant is the participant is eligible for an early retirement allowance upon termination if the participant is the participant is eligible for an early retirement allowance upon termination if the participant is eligible for a service reduirement.
-A participant is eligible for an early retirement allowance upon termination if the participant satisfied both age and service requirements.
-A participant is eligible for an early retirement allowance upon termination if the participant is eligible for a deferred vested benefit.
+A participant is eligible for an early retirement allowance upon termination if the participant has attained age 55 and completed at least 10 years of credited service.
+Terminated participants with 5 or more years of credited service are eligible for a deferred vested benefit.
 Deferred vested benefits are payable on an unreduced basis on the first day of the month following the participant's 62nd birthday.